kudchikarsk/sharp-column-indenter/README.md

 ## Contents

 *   Introduction
+*	What Is Column Indention / Code Alignment?
 *   Examples Of Improvements In Code Readability Using Code Alignment
 *   Steps To Use Sharp Column Indenter